pablomeijer/tabs4ukraine/my-chrome-extension/README.md

-# Tabs4Palestine Chrome Extension
+# Tabs4Ukraine Chrome Extension

-A Chrome extension to support Palestine.
-This extension replaces the new tab page and displays humanitarian aid ads in the bottom right corner to help raise awareness and support for Palestine.
+A Chrome extension to support Ukraine.
+This extension replaces the new tab page and displays humanitarian aid ads in the bottom right corner to help raise awareness and support for Ukraine.

 ## Features

-- **New Tab Replacement**: Custom new tab page with Tabs4Palestine branding
+- **New Tab Replacement**: Custom new tab page with Tabs4Ukraine branding
 - **Google Search Bar**: Fully functional search bar with Google integration
-- **Humanitarian Ads**: Rotating ads from legitimate organizations supporting Palestine
+- **Humanitarian Ads**: Rotating ads from legitimate organizations supporting Ukraine
 - **Ad Placement**: Ads appear in the bottom right corner of every new tab
 - **Clickable Ads**: Users can click ads to visit donation pages and learn more
 - **Popup Interface**: Quick access to extension features